 It consists of

-* 66 pages of text in which you learn all of the above and more.
+- 66 pages of text in which I teach you all of the above and more.

 Sweater 101 is tried and true…